joaotavora/eglot/README.md

 ## Workspace configuration

-Most servers can guess good defaults and will operate nicely out-of-the-box, but some need to be configured specially via LSP interfaces.
-Additionally, in some situations, you may also want a particular server to operate differently across different projects.
+Many servers can guess good defaults and operate nicely out-of-the-box, but some need to be configured via a special LSP `workspace/configuration` RPC call to work at all.
+Additionally, you may also want a particular server to operate differently across different projects.

-Per-project settings are realized with Emacs's _directory variables and the Elisp variable `eglot-workspace-configuration`.
+Per-project settings are realized with the Elisp variable `eglot-workspace-configuration`.

+Before considering what to set the variable to, one must understand _how_ to set it.  `eglot-workspace-configuration` is a "directory-local" variable, and setting its variable globally or buffer-locally likely makes no sense.
+It should be set via `.dir-locals.el` or equivalent mechanisms.

+The variable's value is an _association list_ of _parameter sections_
+to _parameter objects_.
+Names and formats of section and parameter objects are server specific.

+#### Simple `eglot-workspace-configuration`

 To make a particular Python project always enable Pyls's snippet support, put a file named `.dir-locals.el` in the project's root:

 ```lisp
 ((python-mode